-Nathan and I are fond of stories that have any animals and this is our first book filled with poems.
-A book with 30 different short poems that talk about different animals, birds and bugs.
+Nathan and I are fond of stories that have animals and this is our first book filled with poems.
+A book with 30 different short poems that talk about different animals, birds, and bugs.
 The poems have been designed in a way to give basic knowledge to children about the particular characteristics of each of the animals.

-What each animal teach us,
+What each animal teaches us,